julik/pasaporte/README.txt

 interacts will be protected with SSL encryption, while the public OpenID endpoint will NOT be SSL-enabled.
 Same is true for the server-server step of OpenID handshake.

-This will allow even stricter providers to use Pasaporte servers.
+This will allow even stricter providers to use Pasaporte servers, but without passing the user login over the wire in clear text.

 When partial SSL is turned on, the profile page (OpenID identity) will forcibly be made unencrypted (will redirect to non-secure port).